 Con Slow when opening files with very long lines

-A lot of very very long lines can make vim take up to a minute, where a few other editors take only seconds to load the same file.
+A lot of very long lines can make Vim take up to a minute to open files, where a few other editors take only seconds to load the same file.

 Con Unintuitive mode switching

 Con Foreign keyboards have a hard time on Vim out of the box

 A lot of frequently-used keybinds are way harder to access on foreign keyboards because they use different layouts.

 For example, Germans use the QWERTZ layout, while French use the AZERTY.